luizbizzio/power-alert/README.md

 - Adjust the `time.sleep(10)` interval as needed for your monitoring frequency.

-## License
+## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.